Gibbs Cancer Center & Research Institute

-Gibbs Cancer Center & Research Institute (sometimes called justGibbs Cancer Center or, more simply, Gibbs) is a cancer treatment and research facility in Upstate South Carolina.
+The Gibbs Cancer Center & Research Institute (sometimes called just Gibbs Cancer Center or, more simply, Gibbs) is a cancer treatment and research facility in Upstate South Carolina.
 Gibbs Cancer Center is associated with the NCI Community Cancer Centers Program and the Medical University of South Carolina.
 Gibbs has several locations across the upstate of South Carolina, including Comprehensive Cancer Centers at both Spartanburg Medical Center and Pelham Medical Center.
 Additional infusion facilities are located in Gaffney, Union, Mary Black and North Grove.

 Overview

 Gibbs Cancer Center is the home of multiple established oncology groups: